Duet3D/wiki-content/User_manual/Troubleshooting/Heater_faults.md

 ## Temperature sensor faults

-A mis-wired or failing temperature sensor can present as an out-of-spec reading, or an open circuit/short circuit fault.
+A mis-wired or failing temperature sensor can present as an out-of-spec reading, frequently an open circuit/short circuit fault.
 For example if the temperature sensor wire is breaking in a cable chain.

 RRF allows and ignores a small number^1^ of out-of-spec readings (including apparent open and short circuit readings) from temperature sensors before it registers an error, shuts down the heater and raises a heater fault.
 This is managed by the heater control task on the board that the heater is connected to.